kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 ### Step 2.
 Enable the Cluster Controller

-Write access to your cluster is also required to access Kubecost Actions.
-To enable the Cluster Controller, see our [Cluster Controller](https://docs.kubecost.com/install-and-configure/advanced-configuration/controller) doc for full instructions.
-Once you have completed this, you should have full accessibility.

 {% hint style="warning" %}
 Some features included in Kubecost Actions are only available in GKE/EKS environments.
 See the Cluster Controller doc for more clarity on which features you will have access to after enabling the Cluster Controller.
 {% endhint %}